 Editor’s Note: This article was originally published in August 2018.
-It has been updated with the latest crash data and relevant action by ITD.
+It has been updated with more recent crash data and relevant action by ITD.

 Every summer, thousands of residents from the Treasure Valley escape the heat of the valley floor and head north into the cool beauty of the mountains, especially on weekends.
 When it’s time for all those people to head home Sunday night, traffic can get congested on our mountain roads.